 Hawaii Volcano House is the only lodging, besides camping, that is available within the National Park.
 Just outside the park, Volcano Village offers a number of great accommodation options, mostly cottages, lodges, and BnBs.

-The Big Island is aptly named, and there is a lot to see and do with long drives in between.
+The Big Island is aptly named, meaning there is a lot to see and do with long drives in between each destination.

 The advantage of staying for the full week in one location is that it will be the easiest to plan and you will not have to lose time re-packing and checking in and out of multiple places.
 The disadvantage is that your daily drives will be longer to always drive back to the same point.